 Industry Analysis & Industry Trends

-Poor macroeconomic conditions have been detrimental to the industry's downstream markets, hindering growth in demand for industry products... purchase to read more
+Declines in metal prices and reduced output have contributed to industry revenue falls in the past five years.
+Furthermore, lower domestic manufacturing levels have been detrimental to the industry's downstream markets, hindering demand growth for industry services... purchase to read more

 Industry Report - Industry Investment Chapter

 The industry has a high capital intensity level due to high capital expenses and relatively low labour costs.
 To calculate the industry's capital intensity level, IBISWorld uses data from the industry cost structure.
 Depreciation is used as a proxy for capital, while wages are used as a proxy for labour.
 In 2015-16, depreciation is estimated to account for 3.3% of industry revenue, with wages estimated to make up for 8.8%.
 These show that for each $1.00 required to be spent on labour inputs, approximately $0.38 will be invested in capital plant, equipment and vehicles during the year.